 As a firm that believes that philanthropy, self-sufficiency and generosity are cornerstones of a healthy and fulfilling relationship to money, the principals of Abacus Wealth Partners have elected to donate 5% of the firm’s profits annually to charity.

 Part of this money will be allocated to the annual Abacus Wealth Partners Charitable Grant.
-There is no formal grant application, so charities are encouraged to be creative and convince us how they will use the money to advance the causes described below.

 Our intent is that our charitable giving will accomplish the following: